jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 ```

 :::notes
+- Python attempts to execute `*` and fails when it cannot
+- Julia attempts to find a function matching `{airity: 1, type: …}`, then works its way "up" the type AST.
 - Julia uses a type union to handle `m("w00t")`
   - `[51] ^(s::Union{AbstractChar, AbstractString}, r::Integer) in Base at strings/basic.jl:674`
 :::